hegdepavankumar/python-zero-to-hero/README.md

 ## Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request